Content Accuracy and Quality Aware Resource Allocation Based on LP-Guided DRL for ISAC-Driven AIGC Networks: Performance Evaluation

 Then, Fig. \ref{Fig7} shows the AvgCAQA performance as a function of the maximum total energy ${E_{\max }}$.
 It can be seen that for all investigated algorithms, AvgCAQA improves as ${E_{\max }}$ increases, due to more available energy for both sensing and communication.
+As ${E_{\max }}$ continues to increase, the gain in AvgCAQA gradually saturates.
+This is because AvgCAQA is jointly constrained by both maximum energy and service time (as shown in C1--C3 in \eqref{Equ9}), which are coupled with each other.
+Note that with a fixed maximum service time, the energy that can be utilized is inherently capped.
+Thus, as the energy continues to increase and reaches this usable limit, further increasing the energy no longer yields noticeable improvement.
+As shown in Fig. \ref{Fig12}, further AvgCAQA gains may be achieved by increasing the maximum service time.
 The proposed CAQA-AIGC with LPDRL-F consistently achieves the highest AvgCAQA.
 Similar to Fig. \ref{Fig6}, this is because with the assumption of perfect content accuracy, CGQ-FSG-$\alpha$ is designed to ensure a fixed sensing energy proportion and then allocate the remaining energy for communication based on a CGQ-oriented strategy.
 In a practical system with imperfect content accuracy, when the total energy is small, allocating a larger proportion of sensing energy can achieve higher content accuracy (see Fig. \ref{Fig8}).
 However, it also results in lower content quality since less resource is available for communications (see Fig. \ref{Fig9}).
 Compared to CGQ-FSG-$\alpha$, CAQA-AIGC with LPDRL-F can achieve a better balance between the content accuracy and quality and outperforms CGQ-FSG-$\alpha$ when ${E_{\max }}$ is small.
 As ${E_{\max }}$ increases, CGQ-FSG-$\alpha$ can allocate sufficient energy for communication and enhance content quality (see Fig. \ref{Fig9}).
 However, since a fixed sensing energy is employed by CGQ-FSG-$\alpha$, it cannot fully exploit the advantage of high total energy to further enhance content accuracy.
 Different to CGQ-FSG-$\alpha$, CAQA-AIGC is aware of the content accuracy in a practical system.
 It can optimize the sensing-generating-communication resource allocation to fully exploit the high total energy.
 As shown in Fig. \ref{Fig8} and Fig. \ref{Fig9}, when ${E_{\max }}$ is large, CAQA-AIGC achieves a notably better content accuracy with a slightly worse content quality.
 Overall, the AvgCAQA performance of CAQA-AIGC is always better than that of CGQ-FSG-$\alpha$.